Code-Institute-Submissions/African-Explorers/README.md

 Due to the design layout of the about us section it caused a lot of difficulties in different screen sizes.
 The elements would often lose spacing between them and the bottom image would not stretch.

 I tried to fix this issue with different media queries at various sizes but the elements moved so much that it was easier to redesign the look of the site.
-I still had to add a media query for tablet/laptop size as large white space appeared on the right hand side when the recent sightings section would disppear as planned.
+I still had to add a media query for tablet/laptop size as large white space appeared on the right hand side when the recent sightings section would disappear as planned.

 ### **Anchor links**